 Boswellia and its derivatives (boswellic acid, frankincense, etc.) are considered to be safe and well tolerated by dogs and cats alike when administered alone.
-When combined with curcumin (like in CBD Dog Health’s EASE tincture), Boswellia is even more powerful at combating inflammation and addressing age-related conditions like osteoarthritis.
+When combined with curcumin (like in CBD Dog Health’s EASE CBD oil for dogs), Boswellia is even more powerful at combating inflammation and addressing age-related conditions like osteoarthritis.
 Therefore, Boswellia should be seen as an integral long-term option for our senior pets.

 Related: Is Frankincense Oil Safe for Dogs?